Nestor-Ch/utilityR/README.md

 Once you've looked through the excel files, double-checked everything and left only those entries that you'd like to delete in audit and soft duplicate files, run the `section_2_run_audit_decisions.R` line in the cleaning script.

+The only bit of manual entry that needs to be done when running this file is filling the `ids_incompl` object.
+It's supposed to host the uuids of those surveys that are incomplete.
+If you don't have any such surveys, you can leave it blank.

 ### Geospatial checks

 The spatial checks section checks for interviews with 0 geo coordinate precision.
 If these are present in the data, this may mean that the interviewer has installed a fake gps app onto their phone and has used it to fake the interview.